Pabears/AetherScript/README.md

 // 1.
 Create an instance of the controller const userController = new UserController();

 // 2.
-Use the container to get the generated service implementations
+Use the container to get the generated UserService.
-// The container handles dependency injection automatically userController.userService = container.get('UserService');
+// The container will automatically resolve the nested dependency (DB -> UserService). userController.userService = container.get('UserService');
-userController.db = container.get('DB');

-console.log('Services have been injected into UserController.');
+console.log('UserService has been injected into UserController.');

 // 3.
 Create some data and use the controller const newUser = new User('Alice', 30);